Updated July 4, 2026

 The fundamental question for the next several months of US aviation is hedging position.
 Carriers that locked in fuel prices before February 28 are absorbing the cost spike at margin level; carriers that did not are facing existential pressure.

 Legacy carriers (American, Delta, United) are typically 30–50% hedged for 2026.
-They are currently absorbing fuel surcharges at margin level without major schedule disruption.
-Their hubs — ATL (Delta), DFW (American), ORD (United) — are operating to schedule.
-Long-haul international routes have seen $300+ per-sector fuel-surcharge increases applied to new bookings, but existing booked fares are honoured.
-These are the carriers most likely to absorb Spirit's market share over the next 12 months.
+They absorbed fuel surcharges at margin level through the spring without major schedule disruption, and the pressure has since eased materially: IATA's Jet Fuel Monitor shows the global benchmark down to $119.17/bbl for the week ending Jun 20 (-14.2% w/w), well off the ~$181/bbl late-April peak.
+Their hubs — ATL (Delta), DFW (American), ORD (United) — continue operating to schedule, and the spring's $300+ per-sector long-haul surcharge increases are being rolled back on new bookings as the war premium unwinds.
+These remain the carriers most likely to absorb Spirit's market share over the next 12 months.

 Southwest historically operated one of the largest hedging books in commercial aviation, although its hedge cover for 2026 is reduced from peak years.
 It is participating in the DOT-coordinated rescue-fare cap and absorbing former Spirit passengers without route reductions.
 The unique point-to-point network structure is well-suited to absorbing displaced ultra-low-cost passengers.